MoonWatcher582/alison_is_not_creative/README.md

 @TODO
-*	Add a random amount of random 'liked' movies to the fullnames file
+*	Add a random amount of random 'liked' movies to the fullnames file (update name generator)
+*	Create a Schema.sql file
+*	Build the database given the 'users.txt' and 'film_info.txt' in a new Ruby script
+*	Create a login system: store user/pass in db but hash pass
+*	Create a login page
 *	Create a home page, recommends movies based on the user logged in
 *	Create a user page/user
-*	Create a login system: store user/pass in db but hash pass
-*	recommendation system
+*	Create recommendation system